-Progress to date Issue is being addressed through ✓ Primary / Secondary legislation Regulation / Guidelines ✓ Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not The Australian authorities view macroprudential policy as subsumed within the broader and more comprehensive financial stability policy framework.
+Progress to date Issue is being addressed through If this recommendation has not Australian authorities view macroprudential policy as subsumed within the broader and more comprehensive financial stability policy framework.
 The (macro) prudential elements of that framework rest with APRA, with analytical support from the RBA.
 APRA is solely responsible for microprudential banking regulation and supervision.
 APRA has wide powers to collect and share information with financial sector agencies, including the RBA. yet been fully implemented, please provide reasons for delayed implementation